squinkylabs/SqHarmony/docs/more-on-harmony.md

 * It just sounded good that way to the composer.

-* The altered note is part of some harmony going on perhaps in one bar, where the whole key doesn't change, but perhaps in the area of the altered note or notes there is at least a suggestion of a key change.
+* The altered note is part of some harmony going on perhaps in one bar, where the whole key doesn't change, but perhaps in the area of the altered note or notes there is at least a suggestion of a different key.

 * Bashing out chords on a guitar one might play a major or minor chord in a place where the scale would suggest the chord "should" be the opposite.
 Often done "because it sounded better", "it added  some interested", "it was an accident", "that's how I always play".

 ### Key changes

-(tbd)
+Much music will changed key during the piece.
+It's fair so say this is very common in classical music, pretty common in pop music, not so common in western "folk" music.
+A key change it also called a modulation.

+In classical music it's very common to change to a different key in the middle of a piece, then return to the original key.

+In pop music sometimes a song will modulate by a whole tone.
+This is always dramatic, and often it will take the singers voice into a slightly different range, for a different sound.
+[Here are a bunch of examples](https://www.classicfm.com/discover-music/music-theory/best-key-changes-in-pop-music/), mainly from the 80's.

+Is is also done where a chorus will be in a different key from the verse.
+A familiar example is Rihanna's [only girl in the world](https://www.youtube.com/watch?v=pa14VNsdSYM).
+This helps give a dramatic difference between sections.